Fatima-Meerab/Fatima-Meerab/README.md

 ## 🌐 Beyond Academics

 I’m passionate about:
-- 📈 *Entrepreneurship & Analytics* – solving problems through data
+- 📊 Data driven problem solving
+- 📚 Continuous learning
-- 🌍 *Collaborations* – working with teams on real-world projects
+- 🌍 working with teams on real-world projects
-- 📚 *Continuous Learning* – building skills that make an impact
+- 💡 building skills that make an impact

 ---